-For 125 years, Luxfer has been innovating products that help create a safe, clean, and energy-efficient world.
+For over 125 years, Luxfer has been innovating products that help create a safe, clean, and energy-efficient world.
 Using our broad array of proprietary technologies, we focus on value creation, customer satisfaction, and demanding applications where technical know-how and manufacturing expertise combine to deliver a superior product.
 Luxfer's highly engineered products serve in crucial applications, including:

-- high-pressure carbon fiber cylinders that hold compressed natural gas and hydrogen, used in clean energy vehicles that reduce emissions; - lightweight air cylinders carried by firefighters that allow safe breathing in hazardous environments; - high-performance cylinders used for medical oxygen and specialty gasses; - magnesium powders used in countermeasure flares for military applications; - flameless heating technology used in military Meals Ready-to-Eat (MRE) field rations, as well as other civilian emergency preparedness and disaster relief meal kits; - magnesium alloys used in lightweight components for aerospace and industrial applications that improve efficiency and performance; - zirconium catalysts that remove toxic substances from the air and drinking water; and - magnesium plates and photo engraving products used for decorative embossing on book covers, wine labels, and other high-quality printed materials.
+- high-pressure carbon fiber cylinders that hold compressed natural gas and hydrogen, used in clean energy vehicles that reduce emissions; - lightweight air cylinders carried by firefighters that allow safe breathing in hazardous environments; - high-performance cylinders used for medical oxygen and specialty gasses; - magnesium powders used in countermeasure flares for military applications; - flameless heating technology used in military Meals Ready-to-Eat (MRE) field rations, as well as other civilian emergency preparedness and disaster relief meal kits; - magnesium alloys used in lightweight components for aerospace and industrial applications that improve efficiency and performance; - · zirconium catalysts that remove toxic substances from the air and drinking water; and - magnesium plates and photo engraving products used for decorative embossing on book covers, wine labels, and other high-quality printed materials.

-As of 31 December 2022, we employed 1,461 people globally, of whom approximately 504 were employed in the UK.
-We operate 12 manufacturing plants in the UK, the US, Canada, and China.
-Our consolidated total annual revenue in 2022 was \$423.4 million, or £343.3 million.
+As of 31 December 2024, we employed approximately 1,500 people globally, of whom 532 were employed in the UK.
+Throughout fiscal year 2024, we operated 13 manufacturing plants in the UK, the US, Canada, and China, one of which relates to discontinued operations.
+Our consolidated total annual revenue in 2024 was \$391.9 million, or roughly £306.5 million.
 As such, we fall within the scope for reporting under the Act.